Rosettea/Hilbish/README.md

 # Hilbish
 🎀 a nice lil shell for lua people made with go and lua

+It is currently in a mostly beta state but is very much usable (I'm using it right now).

+There are still some things missing like pipes but granted that will be added soon.

 # Building
-Prebuilt binaries are not yet provided, since Hilbish is not stable.
-It is usable though, so to try it out you'll have to manually compile.
+Prebuilt binaries are not yet provided, so to try it out you'll have to manually compile.

 **NOTE:** Hilbish is currently only officially supported and tested on Linux